GvinciPublic/GestorFinanceiro/Aula 12/README.md

-Parâmetros para a execusão do Processo Pré-definido
+Parâmetros para a execução do Processo Pré-definido

 | Nome do Parametro | Tipo      |
 | --------------    | --------- |